-To safely remove a USB disk drive so that no users can access it, select USB Storage > Basic Settings, and click the Safely Remove USB Device button.
-This takes the drive offline.
+To safely remove a USB disk drive so that no users can access it, select USB Storage > Basic Settings, or ADVANCED > USB Storage > Advanced Settingsf, and click the Safely Remove USB Device button.
+This procedure takes the drive offline.

 Media Server Settings